loklaan/redux-motive/README.md

 Inferring common redux patterns into `ReduxMotive` allows for _less_ coding.

-* Action Creators often pass all of their params into an Action payload; `ReduxMotive` always does behind the scenes.
+* Action Creators often pass their params to Reducers in the Action; `ReduxMotive` always does behind the scenes.
 * The progress of an effect's _lifecycle_ in `ReduxMotive` is reduced to state at common stages: _start, end or error_.
-* The first param of an effect function is an Object of `dispatch`-bound Action Creators generated from the current Motive, making dispatching actions from inside effects simple.
+* Dispatching actions from the end of effects is guaranteed; `ReduxMotive` provides `dispatch`-bound Action Creators in an effect's first parameter.

 ## API